Hypoglycemia

 What causes hypoglycemic unawareness?

-Sometimes people treated with insulin releasing pills or insulin lose the ability to detect a low blood sugar – a condition known as hypoglycemic unawareness.
+Sometimes people treated with insulin-releasing pills or insulin lose the ability to detect low blood sugar – a condition known as hypoglycemic unawareness.

 Your brain has a trigger point that tells it when to release stress hormones from other organs in the body.
 When there are frequent low blood sugars, this set point gets reprogrammed to lower and lower blood sugar levels.
 And the stress hormones – which cause blood sugar levels to rise and cause symptoms – aren’t released until the blood sugar is dangerously low.